RBB (EP): Composition

 The lead single "RBB (Really Bad Boy)" was characterized as an R&B pop dance track with a catchy melody.
 The song was written and composed by SM Entertainment songwriter Kenzie and co-composed by Timothy 'Bos' Bullock, Sara Forsberg, MZMC with arrangement by Bullock.
 Lyrically, it expresses the charms of a "bad boy".

 The second song "Butterflies" was described as a punk-pop track, its lyrics comparing the sensation of falling in love to a butterfly dancing.
 "So Good" was characterized as a future bass track with an R&B base that features a piano melody and rhythmical drums in the instrumental.
 "Sassy Me" is an urban pop dance track that ranges from low to high notes that allow the group to show off their vocal ability.
 "Taste" is an old-school dance-pop song with lyrics that talk about the choices a person makes and not listening to others' opinions, following their heart instead.
 It features a narration written by member Wendy.

-Promotions
+Promotion

 To promote the album, Red Velvet held a V Live broadcast on November 29, the night before its release.
 The group had their "comeback stage" for RBB on the music program Music Bank, performing both the title track "RBB (Really Bad Boy)" and "Butterflies" live for the first time and an hour before the album's official release.
 This was followed by performances on Show!
 Music Core and Inkigayo.

-An accompanying music video for "RBB (Really Bad Boy)" with choreography by Choi Sun Hee, Kaycee Rice and Janelle Ginestra was released on the day of the album's release.
-The Halloween-themed video, which had a "Howliwood" sign in the background (a parody of "Hollywood") featured the titular "bad boy" in the song in the form of a werewolf who chases after the girls throughout the video, moving from various retro-inspired sets such as a pink room with a checker-patterned floor, a pumpkin patch with the sign behind it, and the girls stuck inside picture frames.
-The music video also references the 1980 film The Shining in a scene where members Irene and Yeri are dressed up as the Grady twins.
-Forbes called the music video "B-movie schlock retrofitted to K-pop perfectionism".